guettli/learning-kubernetes-log/README.md

 to the wrong scroll-bar.
 The text is talks about Ubuntu 18.04.
 I think the next time I will use a different organization for the course.

+[KodeKloud](<a href="https://kodekloud.com/) looks better.
+If you book for one year, then you can do CKA and additional other courses.

 ---

 From time to time I look at https://stackoverflow.com/questions/tagged/kubernetes?tab=Newest and see if I can already